sandhyaparna/Data-Science/LogisticRegression.md

   * ln(odds) = ln(p/(1-p)) <br/>
 * logit(p) = ln(p/(1-p)) = b0+b1X1+b2X2+b3X3....+bkXk <br/>
     * Log odds range from - ∞ to +∞.
 Log odds is used to extens the range of the output as input vars may be continuous vars  <br/>
+    * Slopes defines the steepness of the curve
+    * COnstant term move the curve left and right
+* Any monotonic function tha maps the unit interval to the real number can be considered as link.
+GLM is used for analyzing linear and non-linear effects of continuous and categorical predictors on discrete or continuous response vars (uses link fucntion)
 * MLE determines the regression coefficient that accurately predicts the probability of the binary dependent variable <br/>
 * Should be used when data is linearly seperable